matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 between them and dealing with the ambiguities of `room_id`s no longer pointing to valid spaces, etc.

+### Use a different sigil/twigil for spaces

+Groups used + as a sigil to differentiate them from rooms (e.g. +matrix:matrix.org).
+We considered doing similar for Spaces, e.g. a #+ twigil or reuse the + sigil, but concluded that the resulting complexity and exoticism is not worth it.
+This means that clients such as matrix.to have to peek into rooms to find out their `type` before being able to display an appropriate UI, and users will not know whether #matrix:matrix.org is a room or a space without using a client (e.g. if reading an advert).
+It also means that if the client UI requires a space alias the client will need to validate the entered data serverside.

 ## Unstable prefix

 The following mapping will be used for identifiers in this MSC during